Ewha-BiE/Drug-Targeting-for-COVID-19_SMILES/README.md

 # Drug-Targeting-for-COVID-19_SMILES
-This is SCFP model which was released by keio research team( www.dna.bio.keio.ac.jp/smiles).
-Some part of the code were modified according to our purpose.
+This is fine-tuned SCFP model  which was modified as suitable for small datasets and COVID-19, the original SCFP model was released by keio research team( www.dna.bio.keio.ac.jp/smiles).